Integralist/integralist.co.uk/content/posts/engineer-to-manager.md

 Meaning it's a good idea, when interviewing for an Engineering Manager role, to ask clarifying questions in order to help you understand the expectations of that role (in the specific context of that organisation).

+> [!NOTE]
-> Note: to learn more about _what_ to talk about during an interview, read my post '[Interview Topics](/posts/interview-topics/)'
+> to learn more about _what_ to talk about during an interview, read my post '[Interview Topics](/posts/interview-topics/)'

 For example, some companies have dedicated 'Project Managers'; meaning an Engineering Manager doesn't have to worry too much with that aspect of the job, and can instead focus on technical leadership responsibilities.

 Another example is the role of a 'Tech Lead'; some organisations use this name and 'Engineering Manager' interchangeably, while others treat them as distinct roles (and in some cases a less management/more code oriented role than an Engineering Manager).

+> [!NOTE]
-> Note: see also my post '[Project Management in Five Minutes](/posts/project-management/)' which discusses Lara Hogan's venn diagram of various leadership roles, as well as a project management checklist.
+> see also my post '[Project Management in Five Minutes](/posts/project-management/)' which discusses Lara Hogan's venn diagram of various leadership roles, as well as a project management checklist.

 ### Motivation